2nd Armoured Division (United Kingdom): Formation and home service

-In early 1940, to bring it up to full strength, the 1st Armoured Division was given priority for equipment, to ensure it would be operationally effective when deployed to France.
-However, the 2nd Armoured Division strength only increased slowly; and it was not immediately issued with cruiser tanks.
+In early 1940, to bring it up to full strength, the 1st Armoured Division was given priority for equipment, ready to go to France.
+Hhe 2nd Armoured Division strength only increased slowly and it was not immediately issued with cruiser tanks.
 On 14 April, the 1st Light Armoured Brigade became the 1st Armoured Brigade, and the 22nd Heavy Armoured Brigade was renamed the 22nd Armoured Brigade.
 The renaming followed a change in the war establishment of an armoured regiment.
 The armament of regiments and brigades was to be homogeneous, with each brigade having 166 cruiser tanks.
-In total, including tanks assigned to headquarter units, an armoured division now had an establishment of 340 tanks, sixteen 25-pounder field gun-howitzers, and twenty-four 2-pounder anti-tank guns.
+In total, including tanks assigned to headquarters units, an armoured division now had an establishment of 340 tanks, sixteen 25-pounder field gun-howitzers, and twenty-four 2-pounder anti-tank guns.
 By May, the division had 31 light tanks in the 1st Armoured Brigade.
-The 22nd Armoured Brigade had no serviceable tanks, and made do with lorries in lieu of tanks.
-The division had two 25-pounders, supplemented by four First World War–vintage 18-pounder field guns, four QF 4.5 in howitzers of similar vintage, and two anti-tank guns.
+The 22nd Armoured Brigade had no serviceable tanks and made do with lorries.
+The division had two 25-pounders, supplemented by four First World War–vintage 18-pounder field guns, four QF 4.5 in howitzers of similar vintage and two anti-tank guns.
 On 10 May, Major-General Justice Tilly took command after Hotblack was removed following an apparent stroke.
-Tilly had been an armoured warfare instructor and commander of the 1st Tank Brigade prior to the outbreak of the war.
+Tilly had been an armoured warfare instructor and commander of the 1st Tank Brigade before the war.

-During this period, the division was held in reserve in the Lincolnshire area.
+The division was held in reserve in the Lincolnshire area.
 In June, the number of serviceable tanks fluctuated between 178 and 197.
-After the Battle of France, the division was moved to a position between Northampton, Northamptonshire, and Newmarket, Suffolk.
-The division's role was to strike into the flanks or the rear of any potential German landing in East Anglia or north of The Wash.
+After the Battle of France, the division was moved to a position between Northampton, Northamptonshire, and Newmarket, Suffolk to strike into the flanks or the rear of any potential German landing in East Anglia or north of The Wash.
 During July, the division was given equipment priority and received new 25-pounders.
-By 4 August, the division had 17 new cruiser tanks, and the number of light tanks had increased to 226.
+By 4 August, the division had 17 new cruiser tanks and the number of light tanks had increased to 226.
 During August, despite the threat of invasion, the War Office decided to reinforce Middle East Command.
-The 3H was transferred to Egypt to reinforce the 7th Armoured Division; it was replaced by the 3rd Royal Tank Regiment (3RTR).
-The division had a steady increase in tank strength, and at the end of September it had 256 light tanks and 54 cruisers.
+The 3rd Hussars was transferred to Egypt to reinforce the 7th Armoured Division; it was replaced by the 3rd Royal Tank Regiment (3rd RTR).
+The division had a steady increase in tank strength and at the end of September it had 256 light tanks and 54 cruisers.

 By October, the threat of a German invasion had receded.
-The British could now spare additional forces for the Mediterranean and Middle East theatre, including the 2nd Armoured Division.
+The British could spare additional forces for the Mediterranean and Middle East theatre, including the 2nd Armoured Division.
 Prior to being dispatched, the 22nd Armoured Brigade was exchanged for the 3rd Armoured Brigade of the 1st Armoured Division.
-The 3rd Armoured Brigade consisted of only one regiment, the 5th Royal Tank Regiment (5RTR).
+The 3rd Armoured Brigade consisted of only one regiment, the 5th Royal Tank Regiment (5th RTR).
 The division departed Liverpool in late October, on Convoy W.S.
 4a.